 Salt and fresh ground black pepper, to taste

-Heat the oven to 375 degrees F and line a rimmed baking sheet (or large baking dish) with parchment paper.
+Preheat the oven to 375°F (190°C) and line a rimmed baking sheet (or large baking dish) with parchment paper.

-About 20 minutes before the squash has finished baking, cook the chicken.
-Cut the chicken into 1-inch chunks, season with salt then let rest for 5 to 10 minutes.
+Start cooking the chicken about 20 minutes before the squash finishes baking.
+Cut the chicken into 1-inch chunks, season with salt, and let it rest for 5 to 10 minutes.

-When the squash is done, flip them so that the cut-side is facing up and allow to cool for about 5 minutes.
+When the squash is ready, flip the halves so that the cut side is facing up and allow to cool for about 5 minutes.

 Run a fork through the flesh to separate the “spaghettilike” strands, and place in the skillet with chicken.
 Stir in most of the cheese, parsley, and some fresh ground pepper.
 Serve with more cheese and an extra squeeze of lemon juice on top.